 According to archaeological findings, Sabah is said to be inhabited by humans from about 28,000 years ago.
-Prior to the 16th century, the area of Sabah, Sarawak and Brunei were controlled by the Kingdom of Brunei who in turn were controlled by the empires of Sri Vijayan of Sumatra and then later on by Majapahit of Java.
+Prior to the 16th century, the area of Sabah, Sarawak, and Brunei were controlled by the Kingdom of Brunei who in turn was controlled by the empires of Sri Vijayan of Sumatra and then later on by Majapahit of Java.

 However during the 15th century, Parameswara who was the king of Majapahit Empire, took over Mallaca and spread its wings over the trade of Brunei.
 As the port started trading with other Asian and Arab countries, it flourished economically and along with paved the way for Islam.
 Islam was accepted by one and all and the Brunei Sultans were no exception.
 After the Sultanate of Malacca's rule ended during the mid 16th century, after the advent of the Portuguese, it was left upon the Sultans to spread Islam.
 They extended their rule as far as Luzon and Sulu and to south and west of Borneo.

 It was in the year of 1761, when Alexander Dalrymple, an officer with East India Company, posted at Madras (now Chennai), settled and had a agreement with the Sultan of Sulu to set up a trading post in Borneo.
 Alexander chose the site of Balembangan Island, and in 1763 he renamed it as ‘Felicia’.
 But due to bad supervision and piracy, the trading post turned out to be a big fiasco.
 Later on, in 1803, Governor General of India, Lord Arthur Wellesley tried to revive the post and reassign it as a military station, but his plans failed and finally the idea was aborted in 1805.

 Due to this failure, British rulers diverted their attention to other Malayan regions such as Labuan.
 But it took almost 40 years to revive their interest in North Borneo and specifically in Labuan.
 This time, in 1844, James Brook approached the Sultan of Brunei to use Labuan as a coaling base, to prohibit piracy and increase trade.